uhlik/bpy/README.md

 2. select part of mesh you want to unwrap, tube type explained above
 3. make sure your selection has boundaries and there is an active vertex on one border of selection
 4. hit "U" and select "Tube UV Unwrap"
-5. optionally check/uncheck 'Mark Seams', 'Flip' or 'Rectangular' in operator properties
+5. optionally check/uncheck 'Mark Seams' or 'Flip' in operator properties

 ![Tube UV Unwrap](https://raw.githubusercontent.com/uhlik/bpy/master/x/tube2.gif)